devicehive/esp8266-firmware/DeviceHiveESP8266.md

 	"data":"YWI="
 }
 ```
 *Notes:
 Very common situation  when slave device needs to be written with register address and data can be read after repeated START.
 Using this command with "data" field allow to organize repeated START for reading.*

-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"data":"YWE="